hpcuantwerpen/Launcher/README.md

 ```
 $ mkdir some_tmp_dir && cd some_tmp_dir
 ```
-Downlaod the installer from the github repository:
+Download the installer from the github repository:
 ```
 $ wget https://github.com/hpcuantwerpen/Launcher/raw/master/installer.py
 ```